tonyx/Sharpino/README.md

     <GenerateProgramFile>false</GenerateProgramFile>
     ```
 ## News:
+- Version 1.4.8: streams of events can relate to proper aggregate identified by id (and not only context).
+I can run commands for an arbitrary number of aggregates of some specific type.
+See Sample3 (booking seats of rows where rows are aggregates of a context which is a stadium).
+Integration with Kafka for those "fine" aggregates identified by Id is not included in this version.

 - Booking seat example: https://github.com/tonyx/seatsLockWithSharpinoExample (it shows some scalability issues that will be fixed in future releases)
 - Version 1.4.7: contains sample app that builds state of contexts by using Kafka subscriber (receives and processes events to build locally the state of those contexts, despite can still access the "souce of truth", which is the db/event store, when something goes wrong in processing its state, i.e. out of sync events).
 - Version 1.4.6: fix bug in Postgres AddEvents